maxime-esa/asn1scc/README.md

-This repository contains the complete source code and tests of the ASN1SCC compiler ; an ASN.1 compiler that targets C and Ada, while placing specific emphasis on embedded systems.
+This repository contains the complete source code and tests of the ASN1SCC compiler ; an ASN.1 compiler that targets C and Ada, while placing specific emphasis on embedded systems (no black-box run-time library, portable code able to run under any OS (embedded or otherwise), no dynamic memory used anywhere, etc.

-You can read a comprehensive paper about it
-[here (PDF)](http://web1.see.asso.fr/erts2012/Site/0P2RUC89/7C-4.pdf),
-or a blog post with hands-on examples [here](https://www.thanassis.space/asn1.html).
+You can read a comprehensive paper about the compiler and its features [here (PDF)](http://web1.see.asso.fr/erts2012/Site/0P2RUC89/7C-4.pdf), or a blog post with hands-on examples [here](https://www.thanassis.space/asn1.html).